FranckLejzerowicz/Xmmvec/README.md

   -v1, --p-omic1-value TEXT       Filtering value for omic1 features based on
                                   column passed to `-f1`.

+  -r1, --p-omic1-value-regex TEXT
+                                  Path to a list of omic1 regex to subset from column passed to `-f1` (regex accepted).

   -q1, --p-omic1-quant INTEGER    Filtering percentile for omic1 features
                                   based on column passed to `-f1` (must be between 0 and 100).